Interested in Becoming a Part of the Missionary Church?

 Application Des diplômes française – WORD

-* Please complete application and return as an attachment to the Missionary Church district office of your geographic area.
+* Please complete application and return as an attachment to the Missionary Church regional, district or network leadership.

 Online Payment for Background/Credit Check